Pilot in Kobe Bryant crash was probably disoriented, say investigators | Malay Mail

 He was a five-time NBA champion in a career that began in 1996 straight out of high school and lasted until his retirement in 2016.

-He also was a two-time Olympic gold medalist, helping spark the US squad of NBA stars to titles in 2008 in Beijing and 2012 in London. — AFP
+He also was a two-time Olympic gold medalist, helping spark the US squad of NBA stars to titles in 2008 in Beijing and 2012 in London. — Reuters